Herm Gilliam: Atlanta Hawks

-During his honeymoon, "Bitty", as he was known to teammates, was traded to the Atlanta Hawks on July 23, 1971 to start the 1971–72 season.
+During his honeymoon, "Bitty", as he was known to teammates, was traded to the Atlanta Hawks on July 23, 1971, to start the 1971–72 season.
 Working with the likes of Lou Hudson and Pete Maravich in the backcourt, he averaged 10.2 points a game and had career high 83.8 free-throw percentage, connecting with 145 on the season.
 He scored his season high of 30 points vs. the Cleveland Cavaliers on March 19, 1972.
 Herm's best career season came during the 1972–73 campaign, where he averaged 14 points and 5.25 rebounds a game with a .468 field goal percentage, while leading the Hawks in steals.
 In his only season in which he scored over 1,000 points (1,665), he scored a career high 35 points against the Portland Trail Blazers on October 26, 1973.
 During his four seasons with Atlanta, he averaged 12.5 points a game, including his career high of 14.1 during the 1973–74 season.

 Seattle SuperSonics, Portland Trail Blazers

 On October 22, 1975, Gilliam was traded to the Seattle SuperSonics.
 Gilliam suffered from a knee injury during the 1975–76 season, but rallied back and scored his season high 24 points in a game.
 After an injury-prone season with the SuperSonics, Gilliam was traded to the Portland Trail Blazers, where he won an NBA championship ring with the likes of Bill Walton during his final season in 1977.
 Early in the season Gilliam was unhappy with his playing time.
 However, he refused a trade to New Orleans, a team which promised him more playing time, to stay in Portland, as he felt the Trail Blazers gave him a greater chance at winning a championship.
-Gilliam's best game of the season came in game four of the Western Conference Finals against the Los Angeles Lakers, where he scored 24 points on 12 of 18 shooting from the field.
+Gilliam's best game of the season came in game two of the Western Conference Finals against the Los Angeles Lakers, where he scored 24 points on 12 of 18 shooting from the field.
 David Halberstam described his contributions in this game in his book The Breaks of the Game.

 Retirement

 After retiring from the NBA, he took a job with United Parcel Service where he worked for 15 years, eventually being promoted to managing the company's Corvallis–Albany hub.

-Gilliam died of a heart attack on April 16, 2005 in Salem, Oregon.
+Gilliam died of a heart attack on April 16, 2005, in Salem, Oregon.